nuta/ftl/README.md

 ## Design

-### Secure kernel without compromise

-Similar to microkernels, most OS services, such as device drivers, file systems, network stacks, and Linux compatibility layer, are implemented as isolated OS services (servers) on top of the kernel.

-Servers coexist in the kernel space with language-based isolation, relying on Rust's safety guarantees and a sound, securely designed API for OS services.
-[TockOS](https://dl.acm.org/doi/10.1145/3131672.3136988), [RedLeaf](https://www.usenix.org/conference/osdi20/presentation/narayanan-vikram), and [framekernel](https://www.usenix.org/conference/atc25/presentation/peng-yuke) are examples of this approach.

-Language-based isolation is weaker than hardware-based ones used in traditional microkernels, but it enables _good-enough_ security without sacrificing performance.

-### Per-container kernels
+### Per-container userspace OS

+FTL kernel provides only hypervisor-like interfaces such as vCPU and VM space (virtual address space).
+Most of OS features such as the concept of process is implemented in a userspace library, which we call *userspace OS*.

-FTL implements OS personality as a server.
-This lets you run Linux containers on their own isolated Linux-like application kernels, similar to [gVisor](https://github.com/google/gvisor), but without the overhead of system call hooking.
+Each container instance has its own isolated userspace OS.
+This lets you run Linux containers on their own isolated Linux-like application kernels, similar to [gVisor](https://github.com/google/gvisor).

-You can also update the Linux-like application kernel simply by starting a new container, without rebooting the machine.
+You can upgrade, add your own features, inject `printf`s for debugging, or optimize the userspace OS by simply starting a new container, without rebooting the machine.

-The application kernel is implemented as a Rust library crate, with a clear interface for interacting with the kernel core.
 We hope this will enable complicated features such as process snapshotting and container live migration in the future.

 ### Linux compatibility layer